Please email any questions you have to our Q&A Department.

 Under the MPEG-2 License, coverage is provided and royalties are paid on MPEG-2 end products that are sold under a brand that the Licensee owns or has the right to use (“MPEG – 2 Products”).
 Accordingly, the party that offers (directly or indirectly) such branded MPEG-2 Products for Sale to the end user is responsible for being licensed and paying the applicable royalty.
 In the case where a company offers its own end products (for example, a DVD player that bears the brand name that Licensee owns or otherwise has the right to use at Licensee’s discretion) then that company would benefit from the coverage provided under the License and would be responsible for paying the applicable royalties.
 Alternatively, if such company offers only components or OEM products for its customers (for example, products sold under a brand name owned or rightfully used by a customer) then such product would not be licensed under the License.

-Q: What is the Term of the MPEG-2 Patent Portfolio License?
+Q: What are the royalties for the MPEG-2 Patent Portfolio License?

 Q: What is the difference between MPEG-1 and MPEG-2?